tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ~~~~~
 {: #tab-kem-ake title="KEM based Authenticated Key Exchange"}

 Here, `Combiner(ss1, ss2)`, often referred to as a KEM Combiner is a cryptographic construction that takes in two shared secrets and returns a single combined shared secret.
 The simplest combiner is concatenation `ss1 || ss2`, but combiners can vary in complexity depending on the cryptographic properties required.
 For example if the combination should preserve IND-CCA2 of either input even if the other is chosen maliciously, then a more complex construct is required.
 Another consideration for combiner design is so-called "binding properties" introduced in [KEEPINGUP] which may require the ciphertexts and recipient public keys to be included in the combiner.
 KEM combiner security analysis becomes more complicated in hyrbid settings where the two KEMs represent different algorithms, for example one is ML-KEM and the other is ECDHE.
-For a more thorough discussion of KEM combiners, see [KEEPING UP], {{?I-D.draft-ounsworth-cfrg-kem-combiners-04}}, and {{?I-D.draft-connolly-cfrg-xwing-kem-02}}.
+For a more thorough discussion of KEM combiners, see [KEEPINGUP], {{?I-D.draft-ounsworth-cfrg-kem-combiners-04}}, and {{?I-D.draft-connolly-cfrg-xwing-kem-02}}.

 ## Security properties